gavinkendall/autoscreen/README.md

 -applicationFocus="x"
 Sets the process name of the application which will be brought to the foreground during a screen capture session.
+As of 2.3.3.5 this will also bring the specified application into focus.

 -applicationFocusDelayBefore=x
 The delay, in milliseconds, to wait before the chosen application is force focused.